-When a Siri session is initiated, the user's first and last name (from Contacts), along with a rough geographic location, is sent to the server.
-This is so Siri can respond with the name or answer questions that only need an approximate location, such as those about the weather.
+When a Siri session is initiated, the user's first and last name (from Contacts), along with a rough geographic location, are sent to the server.
+This allows Siri to respond with the name or answer questions that need only an approximate location, such as those about the weather.

-If a more precise location is necessary, for example, to determine the location of nearby movie theaters, the server asks the device to provide a more exact location.
+If a more precise location is necessary-such as determining the location of nearby movie theaters-the server asks the device to provide a more exact location.
 This is an example of how, by default, information is sent to the server only when it's strictly necessary to process the user's request.
 In any event, session information is discarded after 10 minutes of inactivity.